Thessaloniki in one day (in the summer)

 Thessaloniki Waterways sells boat rides to Thessaloniki’s beaches in Peraia.
 Takes around an hour and costs 3€.
 You definitely get the authentic boat feel, because this boat is used by the locals.
 Take a sit on the deck or inside and enjoy the clear blue water!

 Arriving to the beach, there is a lot of different options for sunbathing.
-Usually you have ‘rent’ a chair, or buy an item from a cafe to use their chairs.
+Usually you have ‘rent’ a chair, or order something from a cafe to use their chairs.
 But once payed, you can use it as long as you want to.

-When you want to leave the beach, I would recommend to take the bus back to the city, if you want to do some shopping.
+When you want to leave the beach, I would recommend to take the bus back to the city, if you would like to do some shopping.
 By walking to the main road in Peraia, Antheon, you can catch the bus number 72 to IKEA.
 The bus ride takes around 15 minutes.
-In the same area as IKEA, you can find JUMBO, a huge store for knick knacks and household items for extremely cheap, Kotsovolos for technology and electronics and Moustakas for every kind of toy or game!
+In the same area as IKEA, you can find JUMBO, a huge store for knick-knacks and household items for extremely cheap, Kotsovolos for technology and electronics and Moustakas for every kind of toy or game!

 From IKEA again, catch a bus number 2K or 3K to the center.
 The drive takes 25 minutes.

 When the sun is setting, I would suggest to visit the Sky Café.
 This cafe serves the finest wines and beverages and the Café rotates!
 It makes a full turn in 1 hour.
 Make sure to be early to get the best seats.

 When the sun has gone down, you can with good conscious, just relax and wait until the stars come out.
 You can truly feel the Greek magic when looking at the stars!